 The Library result "Peptide" view is similar to the PEAKS database identification result.
 For more information, refer to Section 3.5, "Peptide View"

-By default, the Peptide Spectrum Match view will show the Query vs Library spectra and the Survey scan.
+By default, the Peptide Spectrum Match view will show the Query vs Library spectra.
 To switch to the traditional Peptide Spectrum Match view, click the icon.